Keyboard shortcuts

 # Strict mode — warnings become errors (useful for CI)

-markspec validate --strict docs/requirements.md
+markspec check --strict docs/requirements.md

 Querying